ItsNicko/FBLACER/learn.md

 6. The app checks your answer, updates points and streaks, and moves to the next question.
 7. At the end, the app shows your score and a chart of topic performance.
 You can submit your score to a leaderboard if configured.

-Files you should know (short)
+Files you should know

-- `index.html` — main page.
+- `index.html` - main page.
 Look here to see where the quiz area and buttons live.
-- `style.css` — all the styles.
+- `style.css` - all the styles.
 Change colors here to customize the look.
-- `script.js` — the app logic.
+- `script.js` - the app logic.
 This is the brain: loading tests, handling clicks, scoring.
-- `tests.json` — tells the app which tests exist and where to find them.
+- `tests.json` - tells the app which tests exist and where to find them.
-- `questions/*.json` — the actual tests.
+- `questions/*.json` - the actual tests.
 Each file contains topics, questions, options, and the correct answer.
-- `firebase.rules` — rules for saving/read data in Firebase (if you use it).
-You don't need this to run the quiz locally.
+- `firebase.rules` - rules if you'd like to try and hack me.

-Important parts of `script.js` (explained simply)
+Important parts of `script.js`

 - Loading tests: the script calls `fetch('tests.json')` to learn which quizzes exist.
 - Starting a test: `startTest()` fetches the selected quiz file and builds a `questions` list.